-Once in storage disconnect the battery.
-Check the battery state every 2 months, if the terminal voltage drops below 12.07V then recharging is necessary.
+Check the battery state every month, if the terminal voltage drops below 12.07V then recharging is necessary.

-Charging should be carried out in a cool, dry, well ventilated area.
+Charging should be carried out in a cool, dry well ventilated area.

 Do not place the battery onto cold surfaces such as concrete as this will affect the battery's ability to charge.